 VUSec is the Systems and Network Security Group at Vrije Universiteit Amsterdam and one of the larger groups in the Computer Science department at the VU.
 Our research covers all aspects of system-level security and reliability, including topics such as software hardening, exploitation, binary analysis, dependable systems, software testing, side channels, and reverse engineering.

 Academically, we regularly publish our research in the top venues in systems security (S&P, CCS, USENIX Sec, NDSS, etc.).
 See our publications.
-We are proud that VUSec has accumulated multiple prestigious grants (ERC, VICI), a Dennis Ritchie Ph.D.
-Award, three Pwnie Awards (one in 2016, two in 2017) and no fewer than four Roger Needham Ph.D.
+We are proud that VUSec has won multiple prestigious grants (ERC, VICI, multiple VENIs), a Dennis M. Ritchie Ph.D.
+Award, three Pwnie Awards (one in 2016, two in 2017) and no fewer than five Roger Needham Ph.D.
 Awards for best Ph.D. in systems in Europe.

 Most importantly, VUSec puts “computer systems” and “systems security” into the focus of study.